notshi/wetsrc/xix/www/sgss/readme.txt

 this may take some time

-wait for it to finish , there will be  splurge of all the tas used by the games at the end
+wait for it to finish , there will be  splurge of all the tags used by the games at the end

 you may now visit games.php on your site and play any games you see